Ultra Naté: Career

 Having become a mother for the first time in the fall of 2005, Naté released her fifth album Grime, Silk, & Thunder on her newly created imprint Blufire in partnership with Tommy Boy Records.
 The first single released was "Love's the Only Drug", which became available through the US iTunes Store on August 8, 2006, and reached number two on the American Hot Dance Club Play chart, also making the Top 30 on the Hot Dance Airplay chart.
 The second single, "Automatic" (a cover version of the Pointer Sisters hit), reached number one on the US Hot Dance Club Play chart (the week ending April 28, 2007).
 It also received airplay on Rhythmic/Dance radio, where it reached the Top 30 on most playlists in this format.
 Following "Automatic," Ultra released "Give It All You Got," featuring Chris Willis, in December 2007.
 The song hit No. 1 on the Billboard Dance Music/Club Play charts the week ending February 23, 2008.

 In mid-2009, it was announced that US singer Michelle Williams, previously of Destiny's Child, had collaborated on a song with Ultra called "I'm Waiting On You," for use on both of their next studio albums.
 In 2010, Ultra released a Bob Sinclar remix of her hit "Free" on Strictly Rhythm.
 She also collaborated with Quentin Harris on "Give It 2 U" for his album Sacrifice.
 Additionally, she released "Destination" in collaboration with Tony Moran, which peaked at No. 10 on the Billboard Dance Play chart.
 "Destination" was the second single off Tony's album, Mix Magic Music.

 In 2010, she released an EP titled Things Happen At Night, featuring Ultra's pop and soul melodies and vocals over percussive club beats by Unruly Productions.
 In January 2011, Ultra's next single, "Turn It Up," was released with a music video directed by Leo Herrera.
 "Turn It Up" was the first single from her sixth studio album, Hero Worship.

 In September 2011, she submitted the song "My Love" to represent Switzerland in the Eurovision Song Contest 2012, to be held in Baku, Azerbaijan.
 However, although it was close, the song failed to reach the final.

 In 2013, she held a residency at Café Olé at Space, Ibiza.
-Her spirited presence has graced the stages of New York's massive Summer Stage in Central Park, Nile Rodgers' acclaimed FOLD Festival, where she shared the stage with CHIC, Duran Duran, Pharrell, and Beck, as well as Lincoln Center's annual Midnight Summer Swing and numerous Pride events around the world.
+She has performed at the New York's massive Summer Stage in Central Park, Nile Rodgers' acclaimed FOLD Festival, where she shared the stage with CHIC, Duran Duran, Pharrell, and Beck, as well as Lincoln Center's annual Midnight Summer Swing and numerous Pride events around the world.

 Ultra's 2017 album collaboration, Ultra Naté & Quentin Harris as Black Stereo Faith, reached the iTunes Top 10 upon release.

+In 2022, she released her tenth studio album, "Ultra", through Blufire/Peacebisquit.
+In 2023, the deluxe edition of the album was released, with 4 additional songs.